-CDBG funds will be used to fund the single emergency shelter for the general population in Hidalgo County.
-It is operated by The Salvation Army and located within the City of McAllen.
+CDBG and ESG allocations will be used to fund the single emergency shelter for the general population in Hidalgo County.
+It is operated by The Salvation Army and is located within the City of McAllen.
 An emergency shelter and a transitional housing complex exists for victims of domestic violence.
 They are operated by Women Together Foundation, Inc. and are both found within the City's limits.
-The Women Together Emergency Shelter will receive CDBG and ESG assistance for FY 2021 - 2022.
+The Women Together Foundation Emergency Shelter will receive CDBG and ESG assistance for FY 2021 - 2022.

-Nonetheless, a transitional housing complex remains needed for the general population; however, with limited resources, no homeless service provider has actively sought construction of a transitional housing facility.
+Nonetheless, a transitional housing complex remains needed for the general population; however, with limited resources, no homeless service provider has actively sought the construction of a transitional housing facility.